Board & Staff

 She earned a bachelor’s in public health from The University of North Carolina at Greensboro, a Master of Social Work from The University of North Carolina at Charlotte as well as a Master of Healthcare Administration from The University of North Carolina at Chapel Hill.

-Nicole has more than a decade of experience in nonprofit health operations.
-Her career has focused on providing project management, communications, and client support to various women’s health and sexual health organizations in North Carolina and abroad.
+Nicole has more than a decade of experience in nonprofit operations and has a passion for advancing health equity.
+Her career has focused on providing project management, communications, and client support to various health-related organizations in North Carolina and abroad.
 Prior to joining FHLI, Nicole served as the Program Coordinator for the Social & Behavioral Sciences (SBS) Core at Duke’s Center for AIDS Research (CFAR).

 Nicole earned her Master of Public Health degree with a concentration in health behavior and a Bachelor of Arts degree in Psychology and Spanish from East Carolina University.